The Spin Stops Here!

 Overview

-The specific trigger that gave rise to the creation of this page was this statement (see the PDF file):
+The specific trigger that prompted the creation of this page was this statement (see the PDF file):

 Description.
 After every crisis economists and policy analysts ask: can better models help prevent or ameliorate such situations?
 This book is an answer.
 Yes, quantitative models can help if we remember that they are rough approximations to a vastly more complex reality.
 Models can help if we include realistic but simple representations of uncertainty among our models.
 Models can help if we retain the pre-eminence of human judgment over the churning of our computers.